Annotated Bibliography Example and Writing Tips

 Students usually think that the APA writing style and bibliography are easier.
 In general, all the bibliography styles are very easy, it is just a matter of understanding.

 1) Waite, L. J., Goldschneider, F. K., & Witsberger, C. (1986).
 Nonfamily living and the erosion of traditional family orientations among young adults.
-American Sociological Review,51, 541-554.
+American Sociological Review, 51, 541-554.

 The authors, researchers at the Rand Corporation and Brown University, use data from the National Longitudinal Surveys of Young Women and Young Men to test their hypothesis that nonfamily living by young adults alters their attitudes, values, plans, and expectations, moving them away from their belief in traditional sex roles.
 They find their hypothesis strongly supported in young females, while the effects were fewer in studies of young males.
 Living and spending time away from parents before marrying increased individualism, self-sufficiency and changes in attitudes about families.
-In contrast, an earlier study by Williams cited below shows no significant gender differences in sex role attitudes as a result of nonfamily living.
+In contrast, an earlier study by Williams cited above shows no significant gender differences in sex role attitudes as a result of nonfamily living.

 In this annotated bibliography, there is no self-reflection at the end.
 It is more like a brief of the whole study.